On Nikol'skii inequalities for domains in $R^d$: Lower estimate of

 \section{Lower estimate of $C(\P_n,D)$}

 To obtain lower estimates of $C(\P_n,D)$ we construct examples of algebraic polynomials that have uniform norm of constant order and a small $L_2$ norm.
 The main ingredient of such examples will be good univariate polynomials constructed in Lemma~\ref{kernel_pol}.
 We thank Igor Shevchuk for suggesting the reference~\cite{KLS}, which contains useful technical details that allowed us to simplify the proof of the lemma.
+We also note that this lemma can be obtained from the somewhat stronger result~\cite[5.6.25b, p.~250]{Tr-Be} proved in~\cite{Tr}.
+However, the article~\cite{Tr} is hard to access, so we include our relatively short proof here.

 \begin{lemma} Denote $\rho_n(x):=\frac1{n^2}+\frac1n\sqrt{1-x^2}$.
 For any $n,m\ge1$ and $y\in[-1,1]$, there exists a polynomial $P_n=P_{n,m,y}$ of degree $\le n$ such that

 and

 where $c_1>0$ depends only on $m$. \end{lemma} \begin{proof} For $k:=\lfloor \frac nm \rfloor+1$, $k\ge 1$ and $(k-1)m\le n<km$.
 Let $T_k(x):=\cos(k\arccos(x))$ be the Chebyshev polynomial of degree $k$, and let $x_j=\cos(j\pi/k)$, $0\le j\le k$, be the corresponding Chebyshev partition of $[-1,1]$.
 For any $y\in[-1,1]$, we can choose $j$, $0\le j\le k$, so that $y\in[x_j,x_{j-1}]$.
 We will use the polynomial $t_j$ from~\cite[Lemma~A.1, p.~1246]{KLS} defined as